gauthamchettiar/gauthamchettiar.github.io/_posts/2021-06-06-P004-aws-dabbling-with-vpc.md

 <br>

 ## Where is my data being stored?
-Amazon stores your data in blimps soaring through the sky, hence they are called Cloud Storage...
+Amazon stores your data in blimps soaring through the sky, hence they are called cloud storage...

 Okay, Just Kidding!
 I don't expect you to fall for that.
-You must be at a level to understand that Cloud is nothing but data centers managed by a third party (Amazon in this case).
+You must be at a level to understand that "cloud" is nothing but data centers managed by a third party (Amazon in this case).
 Amazon rents out these data centers for other companies to use.
 This service offering is called AWS.

-You already knew that right...
-RIGHT?
+*You already knew that right...
+RIGHT?*

-AWS has logically clustered all its data centers.
+Renting out doesn't exactly mean allowing customers to manage a certain data center.
+AWS does it by running "Virtual Machines" over their physical machines.
+This allows them to provide a level of isolation that otherwise would not have been possible.
+In simple terms, they provide you storage and compute power over a network, while maintaining the actual infrastructure themselves.
+They do this in exchange for a fee, based on pay-as-you-go model!

+Let's say, You want to run your application "Meme Generator" on AWS, you will need something called an EC2 Instance.
+In AWS, an EC2 instance is a computational unit, just like your own computer.
+Each instance has its own Memory and CPU, that enables you to run any job/application on it easily.
+This virtual machine could be running on any machine from AWS's data center.
+Your instance could even be running on the same hardware that is calculating a rocket's trajectory to Mars!

+That's the power of Cloud!

+Now, when you have a customer base like AWS, a single datacenter is not enough.
+So AWS has hundreds of them, spread across multiple continents.
+In order to make it easier to organize those datacenters, AWS has logically clustered them based on location -

 1. One or Multiple **data centers** that are closely located are being called an **Availability Zone (AZ)** (N Data Centers 🔗 1 Availability Zone).
 2. Two or More **Availability Zones (AZ)** that are located in the same general location are being called *Regions* (N Availability Zones 🔗 1 Region)

 There are several benefits of this...

-Let's say a massive cyclone hit an AZ, what do you think will happen?
+Let's say a massive cyclone hit a particular AZ, what do you think will happen?

-Well, the location for each AZ has been chosen such that they are at least 60 miles (96.56 km) apart!
-So even if an AZ goes down due to some catastrophe, there is a very low chance that same would hit another AZ.
+Well, the location for each AZ has been chosen such that they are at least 60 miles (~96 km) apart!
+So even if an AZ goes down due to some catastrophe, there is a very low chance that some other AZ would be affected.
 Thus, there are multiple AZs to act as a backup for any failed AZ.
+So as long as your application is using services that are spread across multiple AZs you can say that your application is highly available.

 This hierarchy of *Regions, AZs, and Data Centers* can be seen in the below illustration,
 ![](assets/img/P004/01_01.png)